hyperledger-cacti/cacti/whitepaper/whitepaper.md

 <img src="./architecture-with-plugin-and-routing.png" width="700">

 Each entity is as follows:
+- **Application user**: The entity submits API calls to "Cactus Routing Interface".
 - **Business Logic Plugin**: The entity executes business logic and provide integration services that are connected with multiple blockchains.
 The entity is composed by web application or smart contract on a blockchain.
 The entity is a single plugin and required for executing Hyperledger Cactus applications.
 - **Ledger Plugin**: The entity communicates Business Logic Plugin with each ledger.
 The entity is composed by a validator and a verifier as follows.
 The entity(s) is(are) chosen from multiple plugins on configuration.
-- **Validator**: The entity verifies transactions on the connected ledger and makes signatures for requesting to the verifier.
-The entity connects the verifier using a bi-directional channel.
+- **Validator**: The entity monitors transaction records of Ledger operation, and it determines the result(success, failed, timeouted) from the transaction records.
+Validator ensure the determined result with attaching digital signature with "Validator key" which can be verified by "Verifier".
-- **Verifier**: The entity verifies the signatures from the validator.
-The entity connects the validator using a bi-directional channel.
+- **Verifier**: The entity accepts only sucussfully verified operation results by verifying the digital signature of the validator.
+Note that "Validator" is apart from "Verifier" over a bi-directional channel.
-- **Cactus Routing Interface**: The entity is a routing service between Business Logic Plugin and  Ledger Plugin(s).
-The entity is also a routing service between Business Logic Plugin and API calls from application users.
+- **Cactus Routing Interface**: The entity is a routing service between "Business Logic Plugin" and  "Ledger Plugin(s)".
+The entity is also a routing service between Business Logic Plugin and API calls from "Application user(s)".
-- **Ledger-n**: Ledger (e.g. Ethereum, Quorum, Hyperledger Fabric, ...)
+- **Ledger-n**: DLT platforms(e.g. Ethereum, Quorum, Hyperledger Fabric, ...)

 The execution steps are described as follows:
-- **Step 1**: Application user(s) makes an API call for operations on a single ledger or between multiple ledgers.
-The API call is sent to Business Logic Plugin via Hyperledger Cactus Routing Interface.
+- **Step 1**: "Application user(s)" submits an API call to "Cactus routing interface".
+- **Step 2**: The API call is internally routed to "Business Logic Plugin" by "Cactus Routing Interface" for initiating associated business logic.
-- **Step 2**: Business Logic Plugin requests ledger operation(s) to Ledger Plugin(s) via Hyperledger Cactus Routing Interface.
-Ledger plugin requests the operation(s) to its connected ledger.
-The operation is settled on the ledger.
-- **Step 3**: The Ledger Plugin is monitoring transaction data on its connected ledger.
-If Ledger Plugin receives transaction data related with the operation(s) of Step 2, Ledger Plugin verifies the transaction and send the verified transaction information to Business Logic Plugin via Hyperledger Cactus Routing Interface, then Business Logic Plugin receives this information and records it.
+Then, "Business Logic Plugin" determines required ledger operation(s) to complete or abort a business logic.
+- **Step 3**" "Business Logic Plugin" submits API calls to request operations on "Ledger(s)" wrapped with "Ledger Plugin(s)".
+Each API call will be routed to designated "Ledger Plugin" by "Routing Interface".
+- **Step 4**: "Ledger Plugin" sends an event notification to "Business Logic Plugin" via "Cactus Routing Interface", when its sub-component "Verifier" detect an event regarding requested ledger operation to "Ledger".
+- **Step 5**: "Business Logic Plugin" receives a message from "Ledger Plugin" and determines completion or continuous of the business logic.
+When the business logic requires to continuous operations go to "Step 3" ,or end the process.

 <div style="page-break-after: always; visibility: hidden"><!-- \pagebreak --></div>